-Semen concentration and quality fell in French men between 1989 and 2005December 4th, 2012 in Medical research /
+Semen concentration and quality fell in French men between 1989 and 2005December 4, 2012 in Medicine & Health / Medical research

 New research shows that the concentration of sperm in men's semen has been in steady decline between 1989 and 2005 in France.
 In addition, there has been a decrease in the number of normally formed sperm.
 The study is published online today (Wednesday) in Europe's leading reproductive medicine journal Human Reproduction.

 The study is important because, with over 26,600 men involved, it is probably the largest studied sample in the world and although the results cannot be extrapolated to other countries, it does support other studies from elsewhere that show similar drops in semen concentration and quality in recent years.